mahlberg-lab/clic/docs/clicanalysis.rst

    as for your personal record) and saving any manual changes (e.g. comments, highlights, filtered lines) in a separate version.
-Also note that the 'Load' function will replace any existing tags in CLiC with those from the file; unlike 'Merge', see below
+Also note that the 'Load' function will replace any existing tags in CLiC with those from the file; unlike 'Merge', see below.
 -  **'Merge':** The 'Merge' function will add the tags from the CSV file to any pre-existing tags.
 You can also use this function when you have more than one CSV (for example with annotations from several